a woman and a child playing in a tent

 Maintaining a healthy child’s status quo

-Assuming the child is with the mother and resides at the family home, the court’s focus may shift to how well the child is presently doing in this environment, including having established friends and classmates doing well at school and enjoying local extracurricular activities.
+Assuming the child is with the mother and resides at the family home, the court’s focus may shift to how well the child is presently doing in this environment, including having established friends and is doing well at school and enjoying local extracurricular activities.

 What If the Mother Can Prove a More Stable Lifestyle for The Child?